YamacYurtsever/Obsidian-Notes/Computer Science/Algorithms and Data Structures/Data Strucutres/Linear Data Structures/Dynamic Data Structures/Queues.md

-- A fundamental data structure that follows the First-In-First-Out (FIFO) principle
+- Follows the First-In-First-Out (FIFO) principle
-- Elements are added to the rear (enqueue) and removed from the front (dequeue)
-- This ensures that the oldest element in the queue is the next one to be processed
+- Elements are added to the rear and removed from the front, which ensures that the oldest element in the queue is the next one to be processed
 - E.g.: Printer Spooling

-#### Queue Operations
+#### Key Operations
 - **Enqueue**: Adds an element to the rear of the queue
 - **Dequeue**: Removes an element from the front of the queue
 - **Peek**: Returns the element at the front of the queue without removing it
 - **IsEmpty**: Checks whether the queue is empty or not
+- **Size**: Returns the number of elements in the queue

-#### Queue Implementation
+#### Implementation
 Python
 ```python
 class Queue: